RealPrudin/Scripts/README.md

 # Scripts
-All my scripts i have created will be here except paid ones
+All my free scripts will be uploaded to this repository